EGroupware/swoolepush/README.md

 ## Open tasks:
 - [ ] add IP check and/or other authentication to sending messages
+- [ ] check session matches HTTP host / instance AND session is not anonymous
+- [ ] rotate token by async job and push new tokens to active sessions
 - [x] check sessionid cookie when client opens a websocket connection

 ## Installation instructions